dbrownidau/constitution/new_constitution.md

 20.9. shall perform such other duties as are imposed by these rules on the Treasurer.

-## 21. Sub Committees
+## 21. Subcommittees

 21.1.
-There shall be at least 3 sub-committees which shall be of the following:
+There shall be at least 3 subcommittees which shall be of the following:

 Social Committee